Oddy-Nuff-Da-Snow-Leopard/4window-wp/wp-content/plugins/q2w3-fixed-widget/readme.txt

 1. Follow the standard WordPress plugin installation procedure
 2. Activate the plugin through the plugins menu in WordPress
 3. Go to Appearance -> Widgets, enable the "Fixed Widget" option on any active widget
-4. Fine tune plugin parameters on Appearance -> Fixed Widget Options page
+4. Fine tune plugin parameters on Appearance -> Fixed Widget page

 == Frequently Asked Questions ==